Kingcogu06/sd2-rizvi2.github.io/contribution.md

 20/03/26 - Daniyal added a json file that shows restaurants around Bristol

-22/04/26 Mwelwa created an mvp and completed the introduction section of implementation.
+22/04/26 - Mwelwa created an mvp and completed the introduction section of implementation.

+23/04/26 - Daniyal checked over the first three stages again to make sure everything is complete